Drachenkaetzchen/oxidVarnishSSLFix/README.md

 There is a fragment of code in OXID CE which checks if `HTTP_X_FORWARDED_SERVER` is set to `ssl`, however, `HTTP_X_FORWARDED_SERVER` is probably the wrong variable to check.

+Additionally, the module changes the URL of widgets to always be non-SSL as Varnish can't do SSL and in turn widget requests can't be done by Varnish, which breaks the whole caching mechanism (this is only for OXID EE with additional license for the Varnish option).